 1. Reduced latency

 Latency is a measure of the time elapsed between an event occurring in real life, and a streaming video feed showing the event.
-Most live streams have latency of roughly 10-30 seconds.
+Most live streams have a latency of roughly 10-30 seconds.
 By reducing the distance between the server and the viewer, CDN solutions can reduce video latency.
 This is especially important for sports, video games, and other rapid action streaming where a few seconds can make a huge difference.

 2. Accommodate huge traffic spikes

 What happens if your stream or video-on-demand goes viral, and a million people want to watch it?
 Are you prepared for that traffic spike?
-If you’re rolling your own live streaming server, the answer is almost certainly no. A CDN allows you to scale dynamically to reach any size audience by distributing load across dozens or hundreds of servers globally.
+If you’re rolling your own live streaming server, the answer is almost certainly no. A CDN allows you to scale dynamically to reach any size audience by distributing the load across dozens or hundreds of servers globally.

 3. Increased security

 Some of the most common hacking attacks involve overloading servers with mindless requests.
 These “DDoS” attacks are simple and highly effective.
 However, they can be mitigated by using a CDN.
-Whenever servers are attacked, content will simply be moved to another location.
+Whenever servers are attacked, the content will simply be moved to another location.
 This is a big additional layer of security.

 4. Better quality of experience

 Quality matters for viewers.
 Sixty-three percent of 2017 live stream viewers cited buffering issues as the most serious issue they experience.
 That number is actually an increase from the previous year!
 This points to the fact that improving user experience needs to be a major priority for broadcasters.
-Using a high-quality CDN increases quality of experience (QoE) by reducing buffering.
+Using a high-quality CDN increases the quality of experience (QoE) by reducing buffering.